 What Is Global Payments Processing?

-Global payments are made when you pay a supplier, vendor, publisher, or other affiliates by making the payment to a bank account outside of the country in which your business operates.
-Traditionally, global payments require inputting data into multiple bank portals and are accompanied with expensive fees and costly overhead.
-When sending global payments to a supplier in their own currency, you may also endure heavy conversion fees if you don’t partner with cost-friendly global payments operator.
+The global payment process begins when a payment is made to a supplier, vendor, publisher, or other affiliates whose bank account is outside of the country in which your business operates.
+Traditionally, global payments processing requires inputting data into multiple bank portals and are accompanied with expensive fees and costly overhead.
+When processing global payments to a supplier in a foreign currency, you may also endure heavy conversion fees if you don’t partner with a cost-friendly global payments processor.

 Fraudulent payment attempts are a common occurrence among global payments.
 Tipalti, a leader in processing global payments, has mitigated the loss of more than $4 million thanks to its enhanced fraud detection practices.
 Tipalti Detect performs extensive preventative fraud monitoring and has stopped more than 7,000 fraudulent payment attempts.